VikaSukhara/dashboard-account-ui/README.md

 ## 🤖 AI & Assistive Tools Used

-- ChatGPT - for layout structure from photo
 - [ImageColorPicker.com](https://imagecolorpicker.com/) — used to extract colors from screenshots
+- ChatGPT - used to help visualize layout dimensions based on the provided screenshots.

 ## 📄 Project Description